ara303/pure-js/README.md

 }
 ````

-If there was something wrong with the submission:
+If there was something wrong with the submission, the server should inform the client in the response:
 ````json
 {
    "success": 0,